 Locomotive Fleet Enhancements

-CSX has added nearly 20 multi-engine locomotives (GenSets) to its fleet in the last 3 years.
+CSX has added 30 multi-engine locomotives (GenSets) to its fleet in the last 5 years.
 These locomotives have multiple diesel engines that are automatically activated (1 at a time) as the work determines.
 These units are replacing older switching locomotives and are 25% more fuel efficient.
 Learn more

 Piloting New Technology

 CSX is committed to implementing new technology that optimizes train operations for fuel efficiency.
-This new, real-time, energy management technology uses GPS, track grade and curvature data and train information to identify the most fuel-efficient throttle settings for each trip as the train moves across the railroad.
+CSX uses an innovative control system called Trip Optimizer to reduce fuel use by approximately 10% while enhancing safety, simplifying train handling and improving efficiency.
+The Trip Optimizer is a real-time, energy management technology that uses GPS, track grade and curvature data, and train information to identify the most fuel-efficient throttle settings for each trip as the train moves across the railroad.
+CSX has retrofitted 1,500 locomotives with Trip Optimizer, which yield an average fuel savings of 11.8 million gallons.
 In addition, methods of rail lubrication are being explored to reduce rail-to-wheel friction and increase fuel efficiency.

 Calculating Fuel Efficiency

-Ton-mile per gallon is a unit of measurement to describe the efficiency of hauling freight by various modes of transportation.
+The ton-mile-per-gallon is a unit of measurement used to describe the efficiency of hauling freight by various modes of transportation.

 The rail industry tracks and reports revenue ton-miles in the “Annual Report to the Surface Transportation Board” (commonly referred to as the R1 Report).
 The “Ton-Miles of Freight” annual value is reported in Schedule 755, line 110 of the R1 Report.
 The rail industry also tracks and reports annual fuel usage in the R1 Report, Schedule 750, line 4.
 These two reported values are used to determine a system-wide train efficiency value.